secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 ## Requirement

-In this project, We use anaconda and pip to establish the execution environment.
+In this project, we use anaconda and pip toolkits to establish the execution environment.

 The following two **options** can be used to build an execution environment